Summary

 ): RemoveUsersFromGroupMutation!

 For the input, you will need to give the unique identifier of the group (click on Show Query above for an example of how to get this).
 You'll also have to enter a comma-separated list of user names.
-If you don't know them, you can use the users() query.
+Click on Show Query above to find these items.

 Example